billythemusical/recode-fa23/modules/06-developing-locally/digital-ocean-droplet.md

 >The repo you are working with must be a **PUBLIC** repo in order to be cloned in the next step!

-#### Git clone
+#### Cloning a Github repository

 Even though the droplet is connected to the web, we can't use a web browser or a desktop app like Github Desktop to get our code onto it.
-But we can use `git` as it is already installed.
+But we can use the command line and `git` to download an exact copy of the code onto the droplet.
+This is a process called 'cloning' the repo.

-To clone a repo from the command line, we can use the `git clone` and provide a URL as the next argument like so:
+To clone a repo, we simply use the `git clone` command and provide a URL as the next argument, e.g.:

 ```bash
 git clone https://github.com/username/repo